neuromatch/mexa-hack/rules.md

 You are encouraged to present what you have done even if your hack is broken or you weren’t able to finish.
 It's okay if you didn't finish your hack—that happens all the time.

 ### Judging Criteria
 Each project will be judged on these five categories.
 Judges will rate each category 1 to 5 (5 being the highest), and the cumulative score will be your project's final score.
 The highest possible score is 25.
+As a part of all of these categories, judges will be taking into account how your team has embedded lived experience into your plans.
+You can learn more about incorporating lived experience in [this short video](https://youtu.be/Sb3r7QJQCOY) featuring Dr. Kate Marting and Chris Lynch of Wellcome's Lived Experience Team.

 * Innovation and Creativity
 * Technical Execution